Conflict Resolution Algorithms

 * Integrates with standard observability platforms (Datadog, Sentry, OpenTelemetry).

-* Browser Note: `crypto.randomUUID()` requires secure context (HTTPS/localhost).
+* Note: crypto.randomUUID() requires a secure context (HTTPS or localhost).

 */